-- about 1 1/4 cup lukewarm water (about 300 ml)
+- 1 1/4 cup water (295 ml)

-- 1 egg, beaten
+- 1 large egg, for glazing

 Cooking the Garlic (10 minutes + 15 minutes cooking)

-Making the Dough (35 minutes + 1 hour proving)
+Making the Dough (40 minutes + 1 hour proving)

 - Pour the bread flour into a large mixing bowl.
 Add the salt and yeast on opposite sides of the bowl and stir in each with your finger.
 Add the grated Asiago, parsley, rosemary, basil, and garlic powder and stir to combine.

 - Turn out the dough onto a lightly floured surface and knead for 10-15 minutes, until the dough is no longer so sticky and has become smooth and quite stretchy.
 Be sure the dough passes the windowpane test.
 (Stretch a lump of dough between the thumb and forefinger of each hand to create a windowpane.
 The dough should stretch to be translucent without breaking; if it rips, knead a minute longer and check again.)

-Shaping the Twists (30 minutes + 45 minutes proving)
+Shaping the Twists (20 minutes + 45 minutes proving)